ediejohnny/PHP-8.0beta4-Windows/README.md

 # PHP-8.0beta4-Windows
 PHP 8.0 Beta 4 compiled with Visual Studio C++ 2019 using Windows 10 Education (x64)

-Configured options:
+# Configured options:
---enable-pdo --with-pdo-mysql --with-pdo-pgsql --with-curl --enable-apache2-4handler
+--enable-snapshot-build

+I used this option because it enables everything it can (all extensions, etc).

 # Compile by yourself
 Before start compiling PHP, you need to install Visual Studio C++ 2019 and Windows 10 SDK (look at the Utils folder).